kaizhu256/node-phantomjs-lite/README.md

 phantomjs-lite
 ==============
-minimal npm installer for phantomjs and slimerjs with no external dependencies
+minimal npm installer for phantomjs and slimerjs binaries with no external dependencies